The best ways to relieve stress naturally

 Also if you are deficient in some nutrients like magnesium, you will get easily overwhelmed.

-It helps your nerves work better, smoothly and also helps you with sleep.
+It helps your nerves work better, and smoothly and also helps you with sleep.
 Better sleep means clear thoughts.
 Less overwhelm.

 Some other nutrients such as flavonoids and antioxidants in foods like blueberries have been shown to have neural protective effects on the brain as well as enhanced neural plasticity which helps the brain not to get overwhelmed by life stressors.